-A new app could be the key to getting your head down and studying.
+A new app could hold the key to getting your head down and studying.

 Whilst years of technological advancement has undoubtedly served us well, it’s also stolen much of our attention span.
-Something which is a pretty big drawback when it comes to focusing on a textbook.
+Something which is a pretty big drawback when it comes to focusing on a textbook for that upcoming exam.

 However a Norwegian app called Hold, could be the answer.
 That’s right, our answer to the flaws of technology is in fact…A mobile app.
 Who’d have thought it?